mounir-12/3D-Human-Pose-Estimation-DL/README.md

 	- Srikanth Sarma      sgurram@student.ethz.ch

 Requirements:
-	- Data must be in the current folder or the path `/cluster/project/infk/hilliges/lectures/mp19/project2/` at leonhard cluster should be accesible
+	- Data must be in the current folder or the path `/cluster/project/infk/hilliges/lectures/mp19/project2/` at leonhard cluster should be accesible.

 	- Data should be organized in two folders namely `images` and `annot`.

 	- `images` should contain the images while `annot` should contain `train.h5` (with 2d and 3d pose) and image file list (`train_images.txt` and `valid_images.txt`)

 	- All python dependencies must be installed using `setup.py`

 **Training:**